Image

 • I'll start off by sending you a detailed questionnaire to help us get to know each other—and, more importantly, to help you get crystal clear on your goals for coaching.

-• I'll customize my coaching style based on your personality type (I'm very familiar with several powerful typing systems).
+• I'll customize my coaching style based on your personality type (I have expertise in several powerful typing systems).

 • This isn't one-size-fits-all advice.
 We'll co-create a unique personal growth trajectory just for you.
 I'll bring in techniques from Co-Active coaching, Hakomi counseling, and much more—whatever is most appropriate for your specific challenges.